Order Welcome Kit

 Impurity reduction • stabilization

-• Mechanical preparation to achieve consistent particle form
+• • Mechanical preparation for consistent particle structure

-The goal is not speed — the goal is a stable purified base that can reliably enter high-temperature refinement.
+The main goal is not speed — the goal is a stable carbon base suitable for diamond creation.

-Preparation and impurity reduction are handled under controlled conditions.
+Preparation and impurity reduction are handled under precise controlled conditions.

 03